 Looking for work?

 There are 1 million new opportunities available at Big Issue Jobs.

-What workplaces can do to support employees
+What can employers do to support employee mental health?

 People returning to the office may be facing commuting on busier public transport and also being close to people who have chosen not to wear masks, which may cause anxiety.
 One way workplaces can support their staff is offering flexible working hours to allow staff to avoid a busy commute.
 Mind also suggests subsidised exercise classes and generous holiday allowances “can make a huge difference to employees.”